Shallow Water Memory: Stokes and Darwin Drifts: Shallow water gauge theory: A review

 Nonlinear shallow water system is described by two dynamical fields in $2+1$ dimensions: ${\cal H}(x^i,t)$ which describes the height of the fluid and $u^i(x^j,t)$; $i,j=1,2$ the horizontal velocity of the fluid.
 In the Euler description, dynamics of this system is governed by

-The first equation \eqref{mass-cons} is the mass conservation equation, that the 3 dimensional fluid is incompressible and \eqref{NS-eq} is Newton's second law (Navier-Stokes or Euler equation), in which $g$ is the gravitational constant and $f$ is the Coriolis parameter, which is a constant.\footnote{For water in the oceans on the Earth, $g\simeq 9.8 m/sec^2$ and $f=1.45\times 10^{-5}\sin \theta /sec$ where $\theta$ is the latitude.
+The first equation \eqref{mass-cons} is the mass conservation equation, that the 3 dimensional fluid is incompressible and \eqref{NS-eq} is Newton's second law (Navier-Stokes or Euler equation), in which $g$ is the gravitational constant and $f$ is the Coriolis parameter, which is a constant.\footnote{Here we take $f$ to be a constant.
+However, for the system of oceans on the Earth, the Coriolis parameter $f$ depends on the latitude $\theta$, $g\simeq 9.8 m/sec^2$ and $f=1.45\times 10^{-5}\sin \theta /sec$.
 So, for Equator $f$ is very small and is the largest near the poles. $f$ is positive (negative) in the northern (southern) hemisphere. } As we see these equations are nonlinear for both variables ${\cal H}, u^i$.

 This theory has two global Noether currents which satisfy